War Machine (2017 film): Filming

 Principal photography on the film began in mid-October 2015 in London.
 Later on October 19, filming began in Abu Dhabi; the city was transformed into Kabul, streets into a military fortress, an old building as an American Embassy in Kabul, and a street as a Palestinian border crossing.
 Filming also took place at the Abu Dhabi International Airport in November.
 In mid-November 2015, while final scenes were being shot, actors were spotted filming in Ras al-Khaimah and the city's old neighborhood was transformed into Pakistani villages and a military base-camp.
 The film’s final scene filmed in Sydney Airport’s International Terminal arrival hall, is a cameo appearance by Russel Crowe, a Sydney resident, along with other Australian Dan Wyllie.
 The scene displays pitch black windows as it was filmed during the airports 11pm to 6am shutdown and curfew.

 Release

 The film was released on Netflix on May 26, 2017.

 Marketing

 Brad Pitt visited Mumbai to promote the film and attended a special screening at PVR High Street Phoenix on May 24, 2017.
 He also met Bollywood star Shah Rukh Khan to promote War Machine.

 Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 47% based on 97 reviews, and an average rating of 5.64/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 48% based on 95 reviews, and an average rating of 5.64/10.
 The website's critical consensus reads, "War Machine's uneven execution keeps its fact-based story from cleanly hitting its targets, but those flaws are frequently offset by sharp wit and solid acting."
-On Metacritic, which assigns a normalized rating, the film has a 56 out of 100 score, based on 30 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 56 out of 100 score, based on 30 critics, indicating "mixed or average reviews".

+Richard Roeper of the Chicago Sun-Times gave it 3.5 out of 4 star rating, and wrote: "I wouldn't be surprised if some observers say Pitt made huge miscalculations in his acting choices with the result being the worst performance of his career - but I found it to be a brazenly effective piece of work, well-suited to the material."
+Jonathan Pile of Empire Magazine gave it 2 out of 5 and called it "A confused comedy that wastes the promise of its premise.
+And Brad Pitt's performance, sadly, belongs in a different film entirely."